primer/css/modules/primer-marketing-buttons/README.md

 ## Colors and outlined

-Marketing buttons can be solid blue, outlined blue, or solid green.
+Marketing buttons can be solid blue, outlined blue, solid green, or transparent.

 The solid blue and solid green buttons have more visual emphasis than the blue outlined button, therefore they should be used sparingly and only for call to actions that need emphasis.